-The ordinary appellate dispute resolution channel with respect to VAT and other local levies may depend on local VAT legislation which may vary from state to state.
+The ordinary appellate dispute resolution channel with respect to VAT and other local levies depend on local VAT legislation which may vary from state to state.

+GST Laws

-GST Laws: The ordinary appellate dispute resolution procedure in India includes the following forums:
+The ordinary appellate dispute resolution procedure in India includes the following forums:

 - Appeals to Appellate Authority: This is the first level of appellate mechanism.
-An appeal in this regard can be filed within three months from the date of communication of the order passed by an adjudicating authority. - Appeal to the Appellate Tribunal: An appeal to Appellate Tribunal can be filed against an order of the appellate authority or order in revision passed by revisionary authority, by any person aggrieved by such an order.
+An appeal in this regard can be filed within three months from the date of communication of the order passed by an adjudicating authority. - Appeal to the Appellate Tribunal: A proposed GST Appellate Tribunal is also being set up to be the Appellate Authority for GST laws.
+The same will come into force once it is notified by the Central Government - An appeal to Appellate Tribunal can be filed against an order of the appellate authority or order in revision passed by revisionary authority, by any person aggrieved by such an order.
 There are two tiers of tribunals that are envisaged under the GST laws - National or Regional Bench and the State Bench or Area Bench.
-Such appeals have to be filed within three months from the date of receipt of the order. - High Court An appeal may be filed before the High Court against the order of State Bench or Area Bench of the Appellate Tribunal within 180 days from the date of receipt of order where the same relates to a substantial question of law. - Supreme Court The Supreme Court is the final appellate authority.
+Such appeals have to be filed within three months from the date of receipt of the order.

+- High Court An appeal may be filed before the High Court against the order of State Bench or Area Bench of the Appellate Tribunal within 180 days from the date of receipt of order where the same relates to a substantial question of law.
+Till the GST Appellate Tribunal is being set up, challenges against the order of Appellate Authority are being filed in the jurisdictional High Courts through writ petition. - Supreme Court The Supreme Court is the final appellate authority.
 An appeal may be filed before the Supreme Court against the order of the National Bench or Regional Bench or against the order of High Court.